d4mation/wp-docker/README.md

 ## Usage
 1. Clone this Repository to your computer
-2. `docker-compose up -d` to start the Containers in the background
+2. Run the `start-server` script under `./scripts/` or `docker-compose up -d` to start the Containers in the background
 3. Visit `docker.test/wp-admin` to install WordPress
     - You will want to visit `https://docker.test/wp-admin` if you are using SSL so that the WP Site gets configured with a https URL
-4. `docker-compose down -v` to remove any unnecessary files when you're done.
+4. Run the the `stop-server` script under `./scripts/` or `docker-compose down -v` to remove any unnecessary files when you're done.

 You can only have one WordPress install up and running at a time using this, but the speed it offers over many other solutions I've used makes it worth it in my opinion.